 The silent culprit behind restless nights isn't always temperature—it's trapped moisture.
 Here’s how a simple fabric change can fix your sleep climate and give you back your deep sleep.

-The Health Impact of "Sticky" Sleep
+The Comfort Impact of "Sticky" Sleep

 If you often wake up feeling slightly damp, clammy, or just plain "sticky," you're experiencing unmanaged sleep humidity.
 This problem goes deeper than just discomfort.
 Every night, the average adult releases up to a pint of moisture through sweat and breath.
 When your bedding absorbs this moisture and holds it close, you create a microscopic "swamp" right around your body.